+- our filled beverage case volume increased 7.3% driven by a 7.7% increase in the North America reporting segment, due primarily to the Cliffstar Acquisition; - our revenue increased 12.9% in 2010 compared to 2009.
+Absent foreign exchange impact, revenue increased 12.2% in 2010, due primarily to the Cliffstar Acquisition; - the Cliffstar Acquisition contributed \$232.2 million to revenue and \$5.2 million to operating income;

-- the Cliffstar Acquisition contributed \$232.2 million to revenue, and \$5.2 million to operating income; - the transaction costs related to the Cliffstar Acquisition were \$7.2 million and integration costs were \$6.1 million, which are included in selling, general and administrative ("SG&A"); - gross profit declined to 14.8% in 2010 from 15.6% in 2009.
-Gross profit in 2010 included \$12.0 million of Cliffstar related purchase accounting adjustments.
-Excluding these adjustments, gross profit was 15.4%; - our revenue increased 12.9% in 2010 compared to 2009.
-Absent foreign exchange impact, revenue increased 12.2% in 2010, primarily due to the Cliffstar Acquisition; - our filled beverage 8-ounce equivalents ("beverage case volume") increased 7.3% driven by a 7.7% increase in the North America operating segment, primarily due to the Cliffstar Acquisition; - the interest expense increased 24.2% due to the issuance of the 2018 Notes; - the income tax expense changed from a benefit of \$22.8 million in 2009 to an expense of \$18.6 million in 2010 due primarily to the fact that the prior year included the utilization of valuation allowances and the utilization of accruals related to uncertain tax positions; and - our 2010 results were favorably impacted by the reduction of the contingent consideration earn-out accrual of \$20.3 million related to the Cliffstar Acquisition.
+- our gross profit as a percentage of revenue declined to 14.8% in 2010 from 15.6% in 2009.
+Gross profit in 2010 included \$12.0 million of Cliffstar related purchase accounting adjustments, which reduced gross profit as a percentage of revenue by 0.6%.
+Excluding this amount, gross profit as a percentage of revenue was 15.4%; - the transaction costs related to the Cliffstar Acquisition were \$7.2 million and integration costs were \$6.7 million, which are included in SG&A; - our 2010 results were favorably impacted by the reduction of the contingent consideration earn-out accrual of \$20.3 million related to the Cliffstar Acquisition. - the interest expense increased 24.2% in 2010 compared to 2009 due to the issuance of the 2018 Notes; - the income tax expense changed from a benefit of \$22.8 million in 2009 to an expense of \$18.6 million in 2010 due primarily to the fact that the prior year included the utilization of valuation allowances and the utilization of accruals related to uncertain tax positions; and